 RETAIL & DISTRIBUTION:

-To date, seven hundred and twenty-nine (796) loans (which include additional loans to existing clients) have already been disbursed at a total value of $10.08 million, and in the process at least one thousand, one hundred and fifty-three (1153) direct jobs have been created, with at least one thousand and three hundred and seventy-five (1375) indirect short-term jobs created as a result of the numerous renovations, extensions and other minor construction works undertaken in the various businesses by the clients.
+To date, over nine hundred and fourty (940) loans have already been disbursed at a total value of approximately $16.7 million, and in the process at least one thousand four hundred and ten (1410) direct jobs have been created, with at least one thousand five hundred and ninty-eight (1598) indirect short-term jobs created as a result of the numerous renovations, extensions and other minor construction works undertaken in the various businesses by the clients.

-In other areas of success it can be safely said that more of the BELfund’s target market, which is the Grass roots sector, and more so the youth, have been benefiting from the programme and receiving assistance as opposed to in the early stages of business.
+In other areas of success it can be safely said that more of the BELfund’s target market, which is the Grass roots, and more so the youth, have been benefiting from the programme and receiving assistance.
 Whilst this is a very positive sign, we are cognizant of the fact that more needs to be done to get more of those persons coming forward to receive assistance from the BELfund.